1936 Style & Function

 Joe Petrali who was Harley’s lead tuner/ racer/tester and promotional rider set a record of over 136 miles per hour on the sand in Daytona on a modified streamlined built in the Harley racing department.
 The new OHV was also successful in both enduro races and hillclimbing.
 The success on the track proved successful in the sales department which gave the Indian company great concern.
 The Knucklehead design remained reliable and successful until it was replaced 11 years later with the new alloy head V-Twin called the Panhead in 1948.

-It is difficult to determine how many of these machines survived, however 6 examples of the 1936 OHV, 2 examples of the 1937 side valves and three 1936 Prototype side valve grace this exhibit.
-Each machine has a great story that would make a good book.
+It is difficult to determine how many of these machines survived, however 6 examples of the 1936 OHV, 2 examples of the 1937 Side Valves and 3 1936 Prototype Side Valves grace this exhibit.
+Each machine has a great story that could make a best selling book!